postcss/postcss/README.md

 postcss.parse('a {', { safe: true }); // will return CSS root for a {}
 ```

 This is useful for legacy code filled with hacks.
-Another use case
+Another use-case
-is for interactive tools with live input -- for example,
+is interactive tools with live input — for example,
 the [Autoprefixer demo](http://jsfiddle.net/simevidas/udyTs/show/light/).

 ## How to Develop PostCSS Plugin